 - Sec.
 5-145b.
 Hypertension or heart disease in motor vehicle inspectors.

 - Sec.
 5-145c.
 Hypertension or heart disease in chief inspectors or inspectors in the Division of Criminal Justice.

-Selected statutes affecting compensation benefits for volunteer firemen:
+Selected statutes affecting compensation benefits for volunteer firefighters and volunteer ambulance personnel:

 - Sec.
 7-314.
 Definitions.
-Exemption from public records and meetings law.
+Exemption from Freedom of Information Act.

 - Sec.
 7-314a.
 Death, disability and injury benefits.
 Presumption.

 - Sec.
 7-314b.
-Collection of workers’ compensation benefits by volunteer firefighters.
-Fire duties defined.
+Collection of workers’ compensation benefits by volunteer firefighters and members of volunteer ambulance services.

 - Sec.
 7-314c.
 Assumption of liability by the state for volunteer firefighters.

 - Sec.
 7-322a.
 Benefits for volunteers rendering service to another fire company.

 - Sec.
 7-322b.
 Volunteers serving in municipality where employed.
 Fire and ambulance leaves.
 Enactment by municipality.
 List of participating members.
 Benefits.